attacker-codeninja/cloud-security-interview/README.md

 - What is the role of asset discovery in effective vulnerability management, and how can it be automated?
 - How do you prioritize and remediate vulnerabilities based on their severity and impact in a large-scale cloud environment?
 - Explain the importance of continuous monitoring and re-assessment in vulnerability management at scale.
+- How do you control access between a Kubernetes workload and cloud services like S3 or RDS
+- How do you balance security controls with developer velocity in cloud environments?

 ### Compliance:
 - How can automation be used to enforce security policies and compliance in a cloud environment?